 Notice that these verses speak about persons who will be taken and others who will be left behind.
 These passages are placed right before the exhortation to be watchful because we don't know the exact hour at which He is coming.
-We don't know when exactly the second coming of Jesus will happen and in which way.
+We don't know when exactly the second coming of Jesus will be and in what way it will happen.
 It is wrong to say and define with precision the time and the way in which it will happen.
 When I talk about the second coming of Christ, I also refer to the rapture.
 I am taking as a reference Matthew 24:30-31, which says that after He appears in heaven, and all the tribes see Him, He will send His angels, and they will gather together His elect.

-"Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
-Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
-And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other" (Matthew 24:29-32).
-This passage makes us keener to think that Christians will be taken after the tribulation,, as verse 29 speaks about a tribulation that will take place.
-After that, in verse 30, it mentions His coming, but I'll leave everyone to decide for himself.
+29 "Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
+30 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
+31 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.
+(Matthew 24:29-31).

+This passage makes us more inclined to believe that Christians will be taken after the tribulation, as verse 29 refers to a tribulation that will occur.
+Following that, verse 30 mentions His coming, but I'll leave everyone to decide for themselves.
 What is certain, and we know for sure, is that we need to be ready.

-Many people made mistakes when predicting the date throughout history.
-God doesn't want us to know all the things at once, and we are not meant to know some things because they are meant to be taken by faith and because faith is needed for salvation.
+Many people have made mistakes when predicting the date throughout history.
+God doesn't want us to know all the things at once, and we are not meant to know some things because they are meant to be taken by faith, and because faith is needed for salvation.
 We might imagine how His coming could happen, but it might not occur that way.

-For example, movies about rapture give us an idea of what could happen and warn us to be ready, but this is just how the movie makers imagine it could happen.
+For example, movies about rapture provide us with an idea of what might occur and warn us to be prepared, but this is just how the filmmakers imagine it could unfold.
 The issue is that people want the rapture to happen tomorrow, and when they don't see it happening, they start to question the Word of God.
-But Peter said it well in 2 Peter 3:1-4: "Beloved, I now write to you this second epistle (in both of which I stir up your minds by way of reminder), that you may be mindful of the words which were spoken before by the holy prophets, and of the commandment of us, the apostles of the Lord and Savior, knowing this first: that scoffers will come in the last days, walking according to their own lusts, and saying, "Where is the promise of His coming?
-For since the fathers fell asleep, all things continue as they were from the beginning of the creation" (2 Peter 3:1-4, emphasis added).
+But Peter said it well in 2 Peter 3:1-4:

+1Beloved, I now write to you this second epistle (in both of which I stir up your pure minds by way of reminder), 2that you may be mindful of the words which were spoken before by the holy prophets, and of the commandment of us, the apostles of the Lord and Savior, 3 knowing this first: that scoffers will come in the last days, walking according to their own lusts, 4 and saying, "Where is the promise of His coming?
+For since the fathers fell asleep, all things continue as they were from the beginning of creation."
+(2 Peter 3:1-4, emphasis added).